 5 Reasons to Work Another Year Before Retiring

 There’s no shortage of advice about how to save enough to retire early, but in some cases, you may want to consider the opposite.
-By working another year, you can realize a host of benefits that can permanently increase your retirement income, reduce your outstanding debts and make life less stressful.
+By deciding to work another year, you can realize a host of benefits that can permanently increase your retirement income, reduce your outstanding debts and make life less stressful.

 Let’s take a look at five reasons to consider working another year before retirement.